terraform-aws-modules/terraform-aws-eventbridge/examples/with-archive/README.md

 # EventBridge Archive Example

-Configuration in this directory creates EventBridge resource configuration.
+Configuration in this directory creates EventBridge Archives resources in various configurations.

 ## Usage